forhadahmed/refactor/README.md

 - two larger blocks found to be similar discards their subtrees (of smaller blocks) from processing

-More options are discussed in the [Options](#options) section that can further reduce the number of blocks processed by the tool.
+More is discussed in the [Options](#options) section that can further reduce the number of blocks processed by the tool.

 # Basic Usage